application-research/estuary-docusaurus/docs/Reference/API Clients/go/docs/CollectionsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 ## **CollectionsFsAddPost** {#CollectionsFsAddPost}
-> string CollectionsFsAddPost(ctx, coluuid, content, path)
+> string CollectionsFsAddPost(ctx, coluuid, content, optional)
 Add a file to a collection

 This endpoint adds a file to a collection